kubecost/kubectl-cost/README.md

     As long as the binary is still named `kubectl-cost` and is somewhere in your `PATH`, it will be usable.
 This is because `kubectl` automatically finds plugins by looking for executables prefixed with `kubecost-` in your `PATH`.

-   Altnertively, you can view [DEVELOPMENT.md](DEVELOPMENT.md) if you would like to build from source.
+   Alternatively, you can view [DEVELOPMENT.md](DEVELOPMENT.md) if you would like to build from source.

 ## Usage